SAP-samples/btp-terraform-mooc-terra1/units/unit_2_3/README.md

 > The state can contain sensitive data, that is stored in unencrypted in the JSON file of the state.
 Hence, for productive usage you must make sure that the state file is encrypted.

 However, you should *never* edit the state file via the editor.
 This could lead to a corrupted state file which needs to be fixed before any further action via Terraform can take place.
 But how should we interact then with this file?
-The asnwer is: via the Teraform CLI.
+The answer is: via the Terraform CLI.
 The CLI offers several commands to read the data from the state as well as to modify data in the state.
 In this tutorial we will focus on the reading part.

 ### Reading the state file